Master arranger and musical all-rounder

 the church of Grubbenvorst.
 Shortly before the liberation he died in

 Bergen-Belsen.
-After the war, Lachman composed a
+After the war, Lachman composed a Requiem for

 Vullinghs.
 It might seem unusual for a Jewish composer to write a